AxonIQ/reference-guide/part3/repositories-and-event-stores.md

 The `SequenceEventStorageEngine` is a wrapper around two other Event Storage Engines.
 When reading, it returns the events from both event storage engines.
 Appended events are only appended to the second event storage engine.
 This is useful in cases where two different implementations of Event Storage are used for performance reasons, for example.
 The first would be a larger, but slower event store, while the second is optimized for quick reading and writing.

-There is also an `EventStorageEngine` implementation that keeps te stored events in memory: the `InMemoryEventStorageEngine`.
+There is also an `EventStorageEngine` implementation that keeps the stored events in memory: the `InMemoryEventStorageEngine`.
 While it probably outperforms any other event store out there, it is not really meant for long-term production use.
 However, it is very useful in short-lived tools or tests that require an event store.

 Influencing the serialization process
 -------------------------------------